FOSSEE/st-scripts/other-type-of-plots/script.rst

 {{{ switch to the slide which says about bar chart }}}

-Now let us move on to bar chart.
+Now let us move on to the bar charts.
 A bar chart or bar graph is a chart with rectangular bars with lengths proportional to the values that they represent.